Johnson, Evinrude, OMC, outboard motor, outboard motor repair, outboard troubleshooting, 6 hp, water pump, carburetor,

 |Illustration from factory manual||Home made flywheel puller in position|

 This flywheel is located in the proper position on the crankshaft by a 1/2 round woodruff key.
 This proper position is critical as it times the points opening to when the spark fires the spark plugs.
 This position is just as critical on the later CDI ignition.
-If this key gets damaged or partly sheared, the motor will not run well, if even start.
+If this key gets damaged or partly sheared, the motor will not run well, or possibly even start.

 The one good thing about them is that the points,